IlyaWw/telegram-feedback-bot/README.md

 Written using [Telegraf framework](https://github.com/telegraf/telegraf).

-Logs are stored in google spreadsheet using [googleapis](https://www.npmjs.com/package/googleapis).
+Logs are stored in Google spreadsheet using [googleapis](https://www.npmjs.com/package/googleapis).

 ## To run